luigigil/tretori-front/README.md

 You need to start a local server to run the tests.
 You can do this by running `yarn start:test` in a separate terminal.

+Make sure your `.env.test` file is configured correctly.
+You can copy the `.env.example` file and fill in the values.
+The `RUNNING_TEST` should be `true`.

 Other available commands:

 ### `yarn cypress:headless`